Real estate photographers already shoot the story of the home.

 You create a deliverable agents understand.
 “I can give you a video tour made from the photos you already approved” is easier to understand than “I offer AI video generation.”

 Agents rarely need only one file from a listing shoot.
 They need MLS photos, social posts, open house assets, email visuals, seller updates, and sometimes listing-presentation material for the next appointment.
-A video tour from photos gives them one more usable asset without asking them to plan a separate video shoot.
+A photo-based tour gives them one more usable asset without asking them to plan a separate video shoot.

 The common mistake is taking every delivered image, adding music, and calling it a video.
 The result is usually too long, repetitive, and hard to watch.
 A sellable video tour feels more intentional: